deepak04122000/deepak04122000/README.md

 ### Hello!
-I am Deepak Maurya and I am a full stack web developer as well as a Technical Blogger and a gamer.
+I am Deepak Maurya and I am a full stack Web developer as well as a Technical Blogger and a Gamer.
 I enjoy creating things that live on internet. 👋

 - 🔭 I’m currently working on ...Vuejs, Nodejs, Vuetify, BootStrap, MongoDB